 Those are words spoken by Matt Damon in the film “Rounders” as he explains his approach to poker where card sharks often seek to feast on the fish sitting at the table across from them.

 For the better part of the past five seasons on “Better Call Saul,” Jimmy McGill has been the shark and he’s eaten up plenty of foolish people dumb enough to sit across the table from him.
-He’s graduated from “Slippin’ Jimmy” — the small time con artist who took a shit through somebody’s sunroof — to the manipulative and conniving Saul Goodman, who is quickly turning into one of Albuquerque’s most request attorneys for the criminal with a bank account enough to hire him and still hit the 2-for-1 sale on the way home.
+He’s graduated from “Slippin’ Jimmy” — the small time con artist who took a shit through somebody’s sunroof — to the manipulative and conniving Saul Goodman, who is quickly turning into one of Albuquerque’s most requested attorneys for the criminal with a bank account enough to hire him and still hit the 2-for-1 sale on the way home.

 Throughout the series, Jimmy has run his con on a number of people — sometimes he got caught, most times he didn’t but he was getting better and better with each passing trick he played.
 Along the way, Jimmy’s girlfriend turned wife Kim got a taste for his particular brand of getting over on the other guy.